 While it is technically considered a comedy, FX newcomer Atlanta – which is already the most critically acclaimed comedy series of the year with a Metacritic score of 90 – employs more deadpan humor than we're used to in what one may consider a “Black show.”

-In fact, seminal "Black" TV programs (aka shows with a Black lead regardless of whether or not the subject matter skews toward the Black experience or not) often take a comedic bend, touching on issues affecting our community from time to time but always in a tone meant not to alienate non-POC viewers.
+In fact, seminal "Black" TV programs (aka shows with a Black lead regardless of whether or not the subject matter skews toward the Black experience or not) often take a comedic bent, touching on issues affecting our community from time to time but always in a tone meant not to alienate non-POC viewers.

 For example, many of the classic Black comedies of the '90s and early aughts came complete with a laugh track; The Fresh Prince of Bel-Air, Martin, My Wife and Kids, and Girlfriends just to name a few.
 Though a laugh track is obviously a harbinger of when to laugh, the shows, especially the Fresh Prince, were most powerful in scenes where the audience noticeably fell silent.